okteto/movies-cloudide/README.md

 # Movies Sample app

-This example shows how to leverage to develop a Node.js + React Sample App directly in Kubernetes.
+This example shows how to develop a Node.js + React Sample App on Okteto Cloud.
 The Node + React Sample App is deployed using a [Helm Chart](https://github.com/okteto/movies/tree/master/chart).
 It creates the following components:

 - A *React* based front-end, using [webpack](https://webpack.js.org) as bundler and *hot-reload server* for development.
 - A very simple Node.js API using [Express](https://expressjs.com).